clinicedc/edc-consent/README.md

 By adding the property `consenting_subject_identifier` to the consent

-## Compatibility with PY2/1.6

-`edc_consent` is compatible with the PY2/1.6 version of `edc` and will pull some modules from `edc` if installed..
-The most important compatibility problem is with encryption.
-See the imports in `utils`, `validators` and `encrypted_fields`.

 ## Other TODO

 * `TimepointStatus` model update in `save` method of models requiring consent